-A CVA is a legally binding compromise agreement between a company and its creditors, in relation to its debts based on a vote passed by a majority of its creditors in excess of 75% voting on the proposal.
+A CVA is a legally binding compromise agreement between a company and its creditors, in relation to its debts, which is based on a proposal that a minimum of 75% of the company’s creditors must agree to by way of a vote.

 Creditors are then legally bound by the terms of the arrangement, including those who did not vote.
 This process provides for a structure for the Company’s debts to be repaid over a fixed period of time, via monthly contributions to the supervisor.

-CVA’s are often used by companies that are struggling financially, due to the debt burden, but ultimately the Company remains viable, it just needs protection and time to trade out of its current difficulties.
+CVAs are often used by companies that are struggling financially, due to a debt burden, but ultimately remain viable businesses; they just need protection and time to trade out of their current difficulties.

-Creditors are usually supportive of a CVA, as it means they normally recover more money than they would do if the Company was to be placed into Liquidation.
+Creditors are usually supportive of a CVA, as it normally means that they recover more money than they would do if the company was to be placed into liquidation.

 - Flexible and provides a company with binding protection from its creditors